-(c) The standards set forth in subdivision (b) of Section 3294 of the Civil Code regarding the imposition of punitive damages on an employer based upon the acts mployee shall be satisfied before any damages or attorney's fees permitted his section may be imposed against an employer. •Welfare and I nstituti ions Cod le section 15610.57 provides: (a) ct" means either of the following: The negligent failure of any person having the care or custody of an elder or a dependent adult to exercise that degree of care that a reasonable person in a like position would exercise.
-The negligent failure of the person themselves to exercise that degree of care that a reasonable person in a like position would exercise. (b) Neglec t includes, but is not limited to, all of the following: Failure to assist in personal hygiene, or in the provision of food, clothing, or shelter.
-Failure to provide medical care for physical and mental health needs.
-No- person shall be deemed neglected or abused for the sole reason that he or- she voluntarily relies on treatment by spiritual means through prayer alone in lieu of medical treatment.
+(a) "Neglect" means either of the following: (1) The negligent failure of any person having the care or custody of an elder or a dependent adult to exercise that degree of care that a reasonable per in a like position would exercise.
+(2) The negligent failure of the person themselves to exercise that degree of care that a reasonable person in a like position would exercise. (b) Neglect includes, but is not limited to, all of the following: (1) Failure to assist in personal hygiene, or in the provision of food, clothin or shelter.
+(2) Failure to provide medical care for physical and mental health needs.
+No person shall be deemed neglected or abused for the sole reason that he of she voluntarily relies on treatment by spiritual means through prayer along in lieu of medical treatment.
 (3) Failure to protect from health and safety hazards.
 (4) Failure to prevent malnutrition or dehydration.
-Failure of an elder or dependent adult to satisfy the needs specified in paragraphs (1) to (4), inclusive, for himself or herself as a result of poor cognitive functioning, mental limitation, substance abuse, or chronic poor health. of actio Code of n for in f Civil gover njury or Procedu ns Code section 15657.2 provides: "Notwithstanding this article, any cause damage against a health care provider, as defined in Section 340.5 of the tre, based on the health care provider's alleged professional negligence, hose laws which specifically apply to those professional negligence causes •Welfare and I nstituti ions Cod le section 15610.07 provides: "Abuse of an (elder or a dependent adult" means either of the following: (a) al abuse, neglect, financial abuse, abandonment, isolation, abduction, or eatment with resulting physical harm or pain or mental suffering.
+(5) Failure of an elder or dependent adult to satisfy the needs specified in paragraphs (1) to (4), inclusive, for himself or herself as a result of poor cognitive functioning, mental limitation, substance abuse, or chronic pohealth. of action for Code of Civ Harding Institutions Code section 15657.2 provides: "Notwithstanding this article, any cause injury or damage against a health care provider, as defined in Section 340.5 of the vil Procedure, based on the health care provider's alleged professional negligence, verned by those laws which specifically apply to those professional negligence cause avoid physical harm or mental suffering.

+"Abuse of an elder or a dependent adult" means either of the following:

+- (a) Physical abuse, neglect, financial abuse, abandonment, isolation, abduction, or other treatment with resulting physical harm or pain or mental suffering. - (b) The deprivation by a care custodian of goods or services that are necessary to